 What Has PBA Done for You Lately?

-- Acted as a “watchdog” in the SRIA’s annual budgeting process to assure that residential lease rates would not be increased.
-This saved PB residential leaseholders $250,000 for the fourth year in a row.
-This may have saved you 10% per year increase in your lease fees .
+- Acted as a “watchdog” in the SRIA’s annual budgeting process to assure that residential lease rates would not be increased as requested by staff.

-Please consider joining if you are not a member.
+Please consider joining if you are a member.
 Visit www.pbadvocates.org/join